BWF Council

 Odette Assembe Engoulou

-Elected to the Council in May 2021, Odette is a lawyer by profession and has served at the Airport Authority of Cameroon for several years.
+Elected to the Council in May 2021 and re-elected in 2025, Odette is a lawyer by profession and has served at the Airport Authority of Cameroon for several years.
 She is currently self-employed in various businesses and services and is also proprietor of an orphanage in Yaounde, the capital of Cameroon.

 Odette is an active sports administration at national, continental and world level.
 She is President of the Badminton Federation of Cameroon (since 2012), Vice President of the Cameroon National Olympic and Sports Committee (since 2013), Chairperson of the Sport and Women Commission of the Association of National Olympic Committee of Africa (ANOC – since 2018), President of the Women’s Commission of the “Association Francophone de Badminton (since 2017) and Member of the Executive Board of Badminton Confederation of Africa (since 2015).